mikevdg/urad/BetterOdata.md

 * Cannot get individual predicates.
 Make a select for that.
 * In general, if something can already be done, don't add another way of doing it.
 * Add transaction support.
-* Add descriptions and codes to columns.
+* Add descriptions and codes to columns. --> Annotations
-* Can get default values for a creatable entity.
+* Can get default values for a creatable entity. --> Annotations.
 * Batch updates only.
 Only support POST and GET.
 * Batch updates are always ordered.
-* Batch updates can contain queries which set variables.
+* Batch updates can contain queries which set variables. --> Already exists??